malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 ## Base quality score recalibration

 Next we want to perform quality recalibration with GATK.
-We do this last, because we want all the data to be as clean as possible at at this point.
+We do this last, because we want all the data to be as clean as possible at this point.
 Like the local realignment this is performed in two steps.
 First, we compute all the covariation of quality with various other factors using BaseRecalibrator: